KEO-cls-eedi/specification/doc/clseedi.md

 ### Trust

-The local device maintains one or more SHIP connections in the local network over which it executes EEBus use cases.
+The local device maintains one or more SHIP connections in the local network over which it executes EEBUS use cases.
 The SHIP peer(s) will either be an energy management system (CEM) or one or more power consuming / producing device(s).

 Establishing a SHIP connection requires mutual trust.
 If trust commissioning is not done locally, it can be performed by the backend.
 The backend can send a list of full certificates or just SKIs (the SHA-1 hash of a certificate's public key) to the local device.
 The local device will then trust the certificates or the SKIs.
 A new list fully replaces existing trust.

 A trust payload is an array.
 Each array item can have one of two properties: